iantrotter/ComTreeOpt/README.md

 ## Citation
 Please cite the package as:

-Gastauer, Markus, Cecílio Frois Caldeira, Ian Trotter, Silvio Junio Ramos, and João Augusto Alves Meira Neto (2018).
+Gastauer, M., Caldeira, C. F., Trotter, I. M., Ramos, S. J., & Meira-Neto, J. A. A. (2018).
 Optimizing Community Trees Using the Open Tree of Life Increases the Reliability of Phylogenetic Diversity and Dispersion Indices.
 Ecological Informatics 46, 192–98. https://doi.org/10.1016/j.ecoinf.2018.06.008.

 ## References
 Gastauer, M., & Meira-Neto, J. A. A. (2013a).
 Avoiding inaccuracies in tree calibration and phylogenetic community analysis using Phylocom 4.2.
 Ecological Informatics, 15, 85–90.